pculllback/atml3-docs/source/includes/_methods.md

     returns number 1 because monday is the first day of the week (sunday = 7) NB that german and english weekday names can be used as parameters
 ```
-This function can be used to convert a weekday into a numerical representation
+This method can be used to convert a weekday into a numerical representation

-## List Functions
+## List methods

 ### count(list)

-This function can be used to count the elements in a list.
+This method can be used to count the elements in a list.
 Example:

 ```
                count([1, 2, 10, 12, 14])